 Rowesa is adjunct faculty at the European Graduate School in Saas Fee, Switzerland where she has been artist-in-residence.
 Primarily a visual artist, her paintings & drawings appear in professional journals and have been shown in Canada, Europe and the United States.

-Lee Shields, Registered Psychotherapist, M.A., is currently finishing her training at Toronto Institute Relational Psychotherapy.
+Lee Shields, Registered Psychotherapist, M.A., has finished her training at Toronto Institute Relational Psychotherapy.
 She is a graduate of Ryerson University, The CREATE Institute and European Graduate School.
 (Switzerland).
 Lee, along with Lesley Swartz co-ordinates the CREATE Clinic and here she clinically supervises 3rd year students.
 Lee has a private practice and she does arts based psychotherapy with youth at the Griffin Centre.

-Since 2001, Lee has been a core faculty member with CREATE Institute, where she co-ordinates the practicums and teaches the 16-week Introduction of Expressive Arts course, The Art of Trauma Course and Play and Expressive Arts Course.
+Since 2001, Lee has been a core faculty member with CREATE Institute, where she co-ordinates the practicums and teaches the 16-week Introduction of Expressive Arts course and The Art of Trauma Course.
 Lee is a member of OACCPP and the CRPO.

 Lee has a background in dance and vocal art and over the last 10 years she has been studying painting and encaustic art at Toronto School of Art.
 Lee creates paintings using paper, wood, rusty metal, photocopied pictures, natural objects, pigment and wax.
 In an attempt to depict all of life’s images, she builds layers of translucent waxy colour and uses objects to build sculptures.
 Then working intuitively, she scrapes, plays, melts and changes the form to make an image.